SemlerPDX/ArduinoConsoleAppTest1/README.md

   (the Hello-World_ArduinoConsoleApp_CompanionSketch requires no attached devices or use of pins:) https://pastebin.com/tVVtkGPf

-  (or if you want to wire up a DHT11 or DHT22, the exact sketch for my future program was this:) https://pastebin.com/C99WT1V4
+  (or if you want to wire up a DHT11 or DHT22, the exact sketch at time of writing was this:) https://pastebin.com/C99WT1V4

 _____